Cassie Scerbo: Life and career

-In September 2008, Scerbo starred in the direct-to-DVD comedy film Soccer Mom alongside Missi Pyle and Emily Osment.
-In June 2009, Scerbo was cast in the ABC Family teen comedy-drama series Make It or Break It which premiered to 2.5 million viewers.
-Scerbo portrayed the role of a skilled gymnast named Lauren Tanner who aspires to make it to the Olympic Games.
-Due to the series success ABC Family ordered an additional 10-episodes bringing the first season episode count to 20 episodes.
-In January 2012, ABC Family renewed the series for a third and final season.
-The series finale "United Stakes" aired in May 2012.
-In April 2010, Scerbo also appeared with her Make It or Break It castmate Chelsea Hobbs in an episode of CSI: Miami entitled "Spring Breakdown".
+In September 2008, Scerbo starred in the comedy film Soccer Mom, alongside Missi Pyle and Emily Osment.

+In June 2009, Scerbo was cast in the ABC Family teen comedy series Make It or Break It, which premiered to 2.5 million viewers.
+Scerbo portrayed the role of skilled gymnast Lauren Tanner, who aspires to make it to the Olympic Games.
+Due to the series' success, ABC Family ordered an additional 10-episodes on July 27, 2009, bringing the first season episode count to 20 episodes.
+In January 2010, the show was renewed for a second season, which premiered on June 28, 2010.
+The series was renewed for a third season on September 16, 2011, which premiered on March 26, 2012.
+On April 26, 2012, it was announced that the third season would be the final season.
+The series finale aired on May 14, 2012.

+In April 2010, Scerbo appeared with her Make It or Break It castmate Chelsea Hobbs on an episode of CSI: Miami entitled "Spring Breakdown".
 The episode aired on April 12, 2010.

+In April 2010, Scerbo guest-starred on an episode of 10 Things I Hate About You, playing her character Lauren Tanner from Make It or Break It.
+The episode, entitled "The Winner Takes It All", aired on April 26, 2010.

 In 2011, Scerbo starred in the ABC Family original film Teen Spirit.
-Scerbo portrayed the role of the Queen Bee of high school who is electrified to death and is not allowed to enter Heaven unless she helps the school's most unpopular girl become prom queen.
+She portrayed the role of Amber Pollock. the Queen Bee of the high school, who is electrified to death and not allowed to enter Heaven unless she helps the school's most unpopular girl become prom queen.
 Filming took place in Wilmington, North Carolina.
 The film premiered on August 7, 2011 on ABC Family.

 In August 2012, Scerbo announced that she is the godmother to Tiffany Thornton's son.

+In December 2012, Scerbo guest-starred on an episode of Hot in Cleveland, acting opposite Valerie Bertinelli, Jane Leeves, Wendie Malick, and Betty White.
+The episode, entitled "Method Man", aired on December 12, 2012.

-In 2013, Scerbo starred in the Syfy original film Sharknado as bartender Nova Clarke; she reprised her role in the third installment Sharknado 3: Oh Hell No! in 2015, Sharknado 5: Global Swarming in 2017, and the final installment The Last Sharknado: It's About Time in 2018, in which her character has become a hardened sharknado fighter.
+In 2013, Scerbo starred in the Syfy original film Sharknado as bartender Nova Clarke.
+She reprised her role in the third installment Sharknado 3: Oh Hell No! in 2015, the fifth installment Sharknado 5: Global Swarming in 2017, and the final installment The Last Sharknado: It's About Time in 2018, in which her character has become a hardened sharknado fighter.

+In 2026, Scerbo starred as Jo Beckett in the film The Wolf and the Lamb.